flutter/website/src/docs/release/breaking-changes/platform-views-using-html-slots-web.md

 ### Tests

-Unfortunately, there are no selectors that let one _pierce_ through the Shadow DOM boundary to locate elements underneath it, so code that once peeked inside of the `flt-glass-pane`, needs to be made Shadow DOM aware.
+By design, there are no selectors that let one _pierce_ through the shadow DOM boundary to locate elements underneath it, so code that once peeked inside of the `flt-glass-pane` needs to be made shadow DOM aware.
 Using the html markup from above:

 <!-- skip -->